-The Fund performance review includes a comparison of the performance of the funds with the performance of selected market indices and peer group averages to assist in evaluating the performance of funds over time.
+The Fund performance review includes a comparison of the performance of the Funds with the performance of selected market indices and peer group averages to assist in evaluating the performance of Funds over time.

-Throughout the quarter the actively managed funds are regularly monitored for performance, news and participation in conference calls.
-The SAS Investment Committee meets quarterly to compare the funds on performance to selected investment benchmarks and evaluate other criteria relating to the operation of the funds.
+The SAS Investment Committee meets at least quarterly to compare the funds on performance to selected investment benchmarks and evaluate other criteria relating to the operation of the funds.

-If warning signs are observed, a fund may be subjected to a probationary review and comparative analysis.
+If warning signs are observed, a Fund may be subjected to a probationary review and comparative analysis.
 Warning signs typically are based upon factors such as style inconsistency, manager changes, performance issues or changes in investment philosophy.